LadyDragoneye/CAVS/documentation.md

 After cloning the repository, switch to the frontend directory and run `npm install` Then `docker-compose up --build`
+Then after that you only need to run `docker-compose up` when you want to start it up again

-Now the fronend should be served locally on port 3000, and backend on port 8000
+Now the fronend should be served locally on port 3000, and backend on port 8000 and all will be formatted on save!